Nahida Quick Guide

 Nahida’s stat requirements heavily depend on the team and role she is used in.
 These can be broadly divided into three categories: off-field, on-field, and Nilou Bloom teams.

-In an off-field role, Nahida’s damage almost entirely revolves around her Skill alongside her support capabilities from her A1, potentially boosted by Spread.
-This puts a high emphasis on building EM until she reaches about 900-1000 in it, including EM provided by external buffs.
-Once she has met this value, stats such as DMG% and CRIT become more valuable.
+Nahida’s off-field role revolves around dealing Skill damage through her Tri-Karma Purification, potentially boosted by Spread, alongside providing her A1 buff.
+This puts a high emphasis on building EM until she reaches as close to 900–1000 EM as possible, including EM provided by external buffs; this threshold is optimal for off-field Nahida’s personal damage due to her Skill’s EM scaling.
+Once she has met her desired EM threshold, stats such as DMG% and CRIT become more valuable.

-ER until requirement > Dendro DMG% Bonus ≥ CRIT ≥ EM > ATK%
+ER until requirement > Dendro DMG% ≥ CRIT ≥ EM > ATK%

 Artifact Sets

-2-piece combinations: Wanderer’s Troupe, Gilded Dreams, Deepwood Memories2-piece combinations can be situationally stronger than 4-piece Gilded Dreams as they provide unconditional stats.
+Mixed sets can be situationally stronger than 4pc Gilded Dreams in terms of personal damage as they provide unconditional stats.

 Weapons